kschuler/ling001/index.md

 ### Evaluation

-* **20% Discussion questions and participation in class discussion**: Before each class, you'll post 5-8 discussion questions that reflect your understanding and thoughts on the assigned readings.
-These questions will serve as the basis for our in-class discussion.
+* **20% Discussion questions and participation in class discussion**: Before each class, you'll be asked to post 5-8 discussion questions on the assigned readings.
+During class, you're expected to participate in class discussion, even when not you are the primary discussant.

 * **40% Research proposal**: You'll write a research proposal in which you propose a single experiment to test a theory of syntax acquisition.
 The proposal will follow the format of an NIH R03 application - 1 page for specific aims and 6 pages for the research plan.
 More details about the proposal, including format, grading criteria, and samples, are available [here](spring2019/research-proposal).